Key Points:

 While “loss leader” food deals used to be plentiful in Vegas, cheap places to eat on the Strip are now few and far between.

-Fortunately for value-seekers, the Miracle Mile Shops at Planet Hollywood is still home to several solid meal deals that include a $4.99 breakfast at Blondies, a $7.99 lunch menu at Ocean One, and the focus of this review – a breakfast deal at La Salsa Cantina.
+Fortunately for value-seekers, the Miracle Mile Shops at Planet Hollywood is still home to several solid meal deals, including a $5.99 breakfast at Blondies, a $5.99 burger & fries basket at Ketchup, and the focus of this review – a $6.99 breakfast deal at La Salsa Cantina.

 The Breakfast Deal